Blaze.com: Games

 Blaze.com offers its own games based on different series.
 An example is the Blaze Originals, a series of games composed of Crash, Double, and the casual style games called Mines, Dice, Limbo, Tower, Slide, Plinko, and Coin Flip.

 In 2025, Blaze introduced "Lightning Bac Bo", which is based on the classic casino game.
 Instead of Baccarat cards, the players play the Sic Bo dice and bet on a number before rolling four dice.
 The Lightning Bac Bo is part of the Lightning series, which is composed of more than 10 other games that include Lightning Roulette, and Lightning Blackjack, among others.
 Blaze's games feature multiplier features, which can increase the amount of money won by players.

-The Blaze platform also offers online betting, where users can bet on football, basketball, tennis, and eSports as well as tournaments and international events.